 14 days from £4,500 pp incl. flights

-Explore the highlights of Myanmar on balloon flights over ancient temple cities, train rides through old colonial capitals and cruises on lakes where everything from villages to whole temples are built on stilts.
+Explore Myanmar (Burma) on soaring balloon flights over ancient temple cities, romantic train rides through former colonial capitals and cruises where everything from villages to whole temples are built in the lake on stilts.

 Taste of the Irrawaddy